How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 The -y flag automatically confirms the PPA addition and refreshes the package index, so you can proceed directly to installation.

-Install qBittorrent Desktop Client
+Install the qBittorrent Desktop Client

 sudo apt install qbittorrent